morkmic/morkmic/README.md

 ### Hi there 👋

+🌱 About me:
-🌱 For last 7 years I've been PLC programmer.
+For last 7 years I've been PLC programmer.
 This journey took me to several continents⛵ where I worked for biggest automotive producers.
 Now I want to take my knowledge and experience to try my chances in IT world.
 I want to become Java Developer.

 📖 Things learned so far:
 - Java